Introduction

 The census is a nationwide survey conducted every 10 years by the Office for National Statistics (ONS) in the UK.
 It works as an online questionnaire, with the aim being to collect detailed information about the population.
 This includes age, gender, ethnicity, religion, education, employment and housing.

 But why you may ask.
-Well the data from the government is published and made accessible, which helps governments, councils and organizations p;am public services and allocate funding where it’s apparent to be necessary.
+The government publishes and shares the data, helping councils and organizations plan public services and allocate funding where it’s clearly needed.
 The 2021 was the most recent, and showcased cultural, social and demographic changes within the population.
 The next census is due to take place in 2031.

 Census found Christianity is no longer the leading religion